OwlSat CubeSat: Rice’s Ride to Space

 The OwlSat CubeSat includes 4 EUV radiation sensors that measure solar activity, 3 heavy-particle detectors used to determine levels of harmful ionized particles found within LEO, 3 accelerometers used to monitor the velocity of the satellite, and a GPS receiver used to determine the location and altitude of the satellite.

 Are you a Rice University Student, alumni, or faculty/staff?
-Obtain your boarding pass to space by submitting your name to be send into orbit!
+Obtain your boarding pass to space by submitting your name to be engraved on a chip and sent into orbit!
+Just click the link above!

 RUNNER UP: Astranis SEDS Sat-2 Competition